 Early Tuesday morning ( August 12) , the sleepy village of Karira in Rajasthan’s Sawai Madhopur district found itself at the centre of an unusual wildlife drama.
 Nestled in the buffer zone of Ranthambhore National Park, the village is used to the occasional leopard sighting or tiger rumor, but this time the visitor was an animal none of the villagers had ever seen up close — a cheetah.
 And not just any cheetah.
-This was Jwala, a radio-collared female brought from Namibia last year and currently part of India’s ambitious cheetah introduction project at Kuno National Park in Madhya Pradesh.
+This was Jwala, a radio-collared female brought from Namibia in 2022 and currently part of India’s ambitious cheetah introduction project at Kuno National Park in Madhya Pradesh.
 Somehow, she had strayed nearly 180 kilometres from her designated home and ended up in the heart of rural Rajasthan.

 Cheetah in the Village